Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Background

-\textbf{Minimum Description Length.} Given a model class $\Theta$ consisting of a finite number of models parameterized by the parameter set $\theta$.
-Given a data sample $x$, each model in the model class describes a probability $P(x|\theta)$ with the code length computed as $-\log P(x|\theta)$.
+Given a model class $\Theta$ consisting of a finite number of models parameterized by the parameter set $\theta$.
+Given a data sample $x$, each model in the model class describes a probability $P(x|\theta)$, as the probability of observing a data sample x given the model parameter $\theta$, with its code length computed as $-\log P(x|\theta)$.
 The minimum code length given any arbitrary $\theta$ would be given by $L(x|\hat{\theta}(x)) = -\log P(x|\hat{\theta}(x))$ with model $\hat{\theta}(x)$ which compresses data sample $x$ most efficiently and offers maximum likelihood $P(x|\hat{\theta(x)})$ \cite{grunwald2007minimum}.
 However, the compressibility of the model, computed as the minimum code length, can be unattainable for multiple non-i.i.d. data samples as individual inputs, as the probability distributions of most efficiently representing a certain data sample $x$ given a certain model class can vary from sample to sample.
 The solution relies on the existence of a universal code, $\bar{P}(x)$ defined for a model class $\Theta$, such that for any data sample $x$, the shortest code for $x$ is always $L(x|\hat{\theta}(x))$, as shown in \cite{rissanen2001strong}.